 |“How about an O 72?”|

-I won bingo once when I used three (free) cards winning a much needed Pier One green plastic wine glass which my sister will use when she visits in a few days.
-The other guests were exceedingly friendly as were the volunteers and hostess Cristina and of course, the bingo caller who’s name I never heard among the loud roar of the crowd of about 40 participants.
+I won bingo once when I used three (free) cards winning a much-needed Pier One green plastic wine glass which my sister will use when she visits in a few days.
+The other guests were exceedingly friendly as were the volunteers and hostess Cristina and of course, the bingo caller whose name I never heard among the loud roar of the crowd of about 40 participants.

 |“Ah, I didn’t win but my wife did.
 I’m happy!”|

-Less than a two hour event we departed shortly after noon, with a handout of the next party for spring that occurs on April 14th at the same time and location.
+Less than a two-hour event, we departed shortly after 12:00 pm, with a handout of the next party for spring that occurs on April 14th at the same time and location.
 Without a doubt, we’ll surely attend the next party not so much for the food and games but for the opportunity to meet people and to feel a part of a community for the remaining period we’re on the island.

 |My winning card, the letter “H.”|